- Common uses

 HOW should this medicine be used?

 Regorafenib comes as a tablet to take by mouth.
-It is usually taken with a low-fat breakfast once a day for 3 weeks and then skipped for 1 week.
+It is usually taken with a low-fat meal (containing under 600 calories and less than 30% of calories from fat) once a day for 3 weeks and then skipped for 1 week.
 This treatment period is called a cycle, and the cycle may be repeated for as long as your doctor recommends.
 Take regorafenib at the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take regorafenib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.